 Hands down, without a doubt, buy a bone-in ham.
 The bone adds so much flavor to the ham during the cooking process.

-I prefer to buy a pre-cut spiral ham whenever possible.
+Although, I also highly recommend and prefer to buy a pre-cut, spiral ham whenever possible.
 This allows the honey glaze to drip into the center of the ham, providing additional flavor in every bite.

 Should I Use A Baster or Brush?

-If you bought a spiral ham, stick with a baster.
+If you bought a spiral ham, stick with a baster or simply pour the glaze over top of the ham and between the pre-cut slices.
 It would nearly be impossible to brush each individual slice and a baster is quick and easy.